Mary-Tyler-Moore/bookstore-1/README.md

 # bookstore

 This is a fresh looking node.js bookstore.
 It fetches Google's Books API and uses MongoDB for local storage.
-The shop has the basic CRUD functions and I'm working on adding some exciting, personalization stuff down the line.
+The shop has all the functions you'd expect from a bookstore and I'm working on adding some exciting, personalization stuff later on.

 It is of course responsive and was developed to be mobile friendly.

 ## Screenshots